thepassle/astro-service-worker/blog.md

 <Footer/>
 ```

 There's currently some discussion ongoing in this [RFC discussion](https://github.com/withastro/rfcs/discussions/188) on the Astro repository.
-If this is a future that you're excited for, please do leave a comment to signal some interest to the maintainers!
+If this is a future that you're excited for, please do leave a comment to signal some interest to the maintainers.
+There have also been other feature proposals that would make streaming responses impossible, like for example post-processing HTML, or the concept of a `<astro:head>` element, where a child component can append to the head.
+Both of these things are not compatible with streaming responses, so it's really important to voice your interest if this is something you'd be interested in.

 ### Bundlesize